Teatro Mapuche El Katango

 View the full text Como dos gotas de agua by Miriam Álvarez

-The scene deals with the current conflict that Mapuche people maintain with the Argentine state over their ancestral lands.
+The scene deals with the current conflict that Mapuche people have with the Argentine state over their ancestral lands.
 It describes how, even after death, the Mapuche must continue fighting to return to a space that was once their own and is currently invaded.

 The character of Don Martiniano condenses a series of similar stories of Mapuche leaders who fought under adverse conditions to reunite broken families and find a place to settle and live after the military occupation of the Indigenous territories in Patagonia in the late 19th century.
-Meanwhile, the female characters give an account of the Mapuche displacement to the city caused the marginalisation and stigmatisation of the families who survived the Army’s advance.
+Meanwhile, the female characters give an account of the Mapuche displacement to the city caused by the marginalisation and stigmatisation of the families who survived the army’s advance.

 Ref.